Jinshari Vol.50

 We have spent a lot of time recently groaning whilst looking through magnifying glasses and taking notes.

 On the other side of the magnifying glass, there are many different blue and white porcelain pots adorned with a variety of patterns.
-Inside of them there are fully blooming peonies, cherries, camellias, Chinese peonies pheasant's eyes, cottons, chrysanthemums, azaleas, satsuki azaleas, lilies, magnolias and wisterias, as well as morning glories, golden laces, primroses.
-There are not only flowering plants, but also pines, bamboo plants, sweet flags, sacred lilies, fern and even cacti.
-There are so many different types flowers and trees laid out on the page.
+These pots contain a variety of plants, such as fully blooming peonies, cherries, camellias, Chinese peonies pheasant's eyes, cotton, chrysanthemums, azaleas, satsuki azaleas, lilies, magnolias, wisterias, as well as morning glories, golden laces, and primroses.
+There are not only flowering plants but also pines, bamboo plants, sweet flags, sacred lilies, ferns, and even cacti.
+There are so many different types of flowers and trees laid out on the page.

-There is a genre of ukiyo-e woodblock prints called mono-zukushi art that were produced from the Edo period to the Meiji period in Japan.
-These pictures would take a variety of items of a singular them and depict them together.
-In this case they used potted plants.
-The specific type of monozukushi would be named after the items it was depicting together.
-For example; if carpentry tools (daiku-dougu in Japan) are the theme, it is a “daiku-dougu-zukushi”, if the theme is animals, then it would be something like “kemono-zukushi” (meaning beast enumeration) or a “tori-zukushi” (bird enumeration).
-An artists would create these almost as a picture book for children to learn while having fun.
+There is a genre of ukiyo-e woodblock prints called mono-zukushi art.
+These were produced from the Edo period to the Meiji period in Japan.
+These pictures would take a variety of items of a singular theme and depict them together.
+In this case, they used potted plants.
+The specific type of mono-zukushi would be named after the items it was depicting together.
+For example; if carpentry tools (daiku-dougu in Japanese) are the theme, it is a “daiku-dougu-zukushi”, if the theme is animals (kemono in Japanese), then it would be something like “kemono-zukushi” or a “tori-zukushi” ("tori" meaning bird).
+Artists would create these almost as picture books for children to learn while having fun.
 The items depicted would have their features drawn in a way that is easy to see.
-It is possible that due to these materials based on monozukushi would be used in schools during the Meiji period.
+It is possible that these materials based on mono-zukushi would be used in schools during the Meiji period.
 They are also great for learning about plants for us today.

 The special exhibition we will hold this autumn will introduce bonsai-zukushi ukiyo-e woodblock prints.
 But before we can show this, we first have to decode what plants are written on the page.
 I feel that there is going to my many more days of groaning to come.